NickDeckerDevs/hubspot-cert-test-taker/extension/README.md

 3. The extension will store the schema locally

 ### Step 2: Navigate to Course Page
-1. Go to a certification course page (e.g., https://www.gcertificationcourse.com/hubspot-growth-driven-design-answers/)
+1. Go to the HubSpot Academy exam page: https://app.hubspot.com/academy/171726/tracks/9108789/exam
+2. Make sure you're logged into HubSpot Academy
-2. The extension will automatically try to detect questions
+3. The extension will automatically try to detect questions on the exam page

 ### Step 3: Process the Page
 1. Click the extension icon